 Create sections that organize related questions together and add clear transitions between topics.
 A structure will help respondents stay engaged and provide context for their answers.

-Within each topic area, start from general questions and then move to more detailed follow-ups.
+Within each topic area, start with general questions and then move to more detailed follow-ups.
 Using this approach will feel natural to respondents and allow you to gather both overview insights and specific details.

 Put potentially sensitive questions (like income or personal opinions) toward the end of your survey when respondents are already invested in completing it.